multycloud/multy-docs/docs/examples/README.md

 }
 ```

-In this provider config, we have declared that we want our infrastructure to be deployed into AWS and Azure with credentials being passed-through environment variables.
+In this provider config, we have declared that we want our infrastructure to be deployed into AWS and Azure with credentials being passed through environment variables.

 ### Declare Resources

 Now that we have setup the provider, we can start declaring custom resources.
 Let's start with a simple virtual
-network configuration and subnet.
+machine deployed in a private virtual network.

 ```hcl
 variable "clouds" {